Hastings College says goodbye, hello to retiring and new trustees

 Atl Martinez of Milan, Michigan, a 1992 Hastings College graduate, is vice president and chief procurement officer for Lafargeholcim North America, where he is responsible for all procurement and category management in the United States and Canada, managing more than $3.7 billion and overseeing a team of 100 employees across the country.

 Martinez is a business leader with more than 25 years of experience.
-He places a strong emphasis on integrating e-business solutions, such as SAP and Enterprise Resource Planning (ERP), to significantly streamline operations, improve efficiencies and reduce costs.
+He places a strong emphasis on integrating e-business solutions, such as SAP and Enterprise Resource Planning, to significantly streamline operations, improve efficiencies and reduce costs.

 Prior to the merger between Lafarge and Holcim in 2015, he worked for Holcim in a number of roles in which he was responsible for the procurement function as CPO, including category sourcing for fuel and energy requirements and introducing imports and alternative fuels.